Thijs-Desjardijn/savefile/README.md

 }
 ```

+---

-### NewLimit(path string, codec EncoderDecoder, maxFiles int) (*Saver, error)
+### `NewLimit(path string, codec EncoderDecoder, maxFiles int) (*Saver, error)`
-Like New, but also enforces a maximum number of stored save files.
+Like `New`, but also enforces a maximum number of stored save files.
 When the limit is exceeded, the oldest file(s) are automatically deleted.
+**Note that you are allowed to create multiple savers in 1 directory but this will cause unexpected behavior**.

 **Parameters:**
 - `path` — Directory where save files are stored.